How to Hire Your First Employee

 Ensure That You Comply with All State and Federal Laws

 While hiring a first employee is a good indication that a business is prospering, there are several important steps that must be taken to comply with state and federal laws.
+Employers must comply with federal and state regulations, including minimum wage and overtime pay requirements under the Fair Labor Standards Act (FLSA).
+Employers must also report newly hired employees to their state's labor agency.
 Hiring and managing employees complicates the structure of a business, but it is also the only way that a business can expand.
 Even sole proprietorships and partnerships eventually might find the need to hire employees in order to expand their operation, so making sure that all of the proper procedures are followed is important to maintaining compliance with existing laws.
+Employers must comply with federal employment discrimination laws and ensure all employees are legally eligible to work in the U.S. It is highly recommended to consult a legal professional to ensure compliance with all employment laws and regulations.

 Workers' Comp, Labor Laws, and Payroll Systems